-Exclusive: Former Yahoo CEO, Equifax CEO to testify at Senate hearing
+Former Yahoo CEO, Equifax CEO to testify at Senate hearing

 Verizon in February lowered its original offer for Yahoo assets by $350 million in the wake of two massive cyber attacks at the internet company.
 The closing of the deal, which was announced in July 2016, was delayed as the companies assessed the fallout from data breaches Yahoo disclosed last year.
 The company paid $4.48 billion for Yahoo’s core business.

 Mayer became CEO of Yahoo in 2012.
-One of the earliest employees of Google, now known as Alphabet Inc, she was the internet search company’s first female engineer and led various businesses at Google including the design of its flagship search engine.
+One of the earliest employees of Google, now known as Alphabet Inc (GOOGL.O), she was the internet search company’s first female engineer and led various businesses at Google including the design of its flagship search engine.
+Her nearly five-year tenure drew mixed reviews and she earned $239 million in total compensation, according to calculations by Equilar, a provider executive compensation data.

 Reporting by David Shepardson; Editing by Richard Chang